 The battle for smartphone supremacy just got dialed up a notch.

-Apple on Wednesday sent out a less-than-typically cryptic invitation to a media event it’s hosting on September 12 in San Francisco.
+Amazon is expected to announce its own Android-based phone Thursday, according to a report from tech and science website The Verge citing multiple unnamed sources.
+That follows a less-than-typically cryptic invitation from Apple to a media event it’s hosting on September 12 in San Francisco.
 After months of rumors, speculation, leaked photos and product specs, the invitation – which teases, “It’s almost here” above a large “12” and a faint, shadowy “5” – is being interpreted as a strong hint that Apple will, as expected, publicly announce the iPhone 5.

 But before Apple’s next big thing arrives, Nokia and Google’s Motorola Mobility on Wednesday unveiled what they hope will be their own next big things – or in Nokia’s case, the product that will at least help it regain relevance at a time when consumers continue their migration from traditional cellphones to smarter, more powerful models.
 Once the leader in the handset market, Nokia has stumbled in its competition with the likes of Apple and Samsung, which earlier this year took over as the No. 1 manufacturer of mobile phones.

-While gadget geeks wait to see what Amazon ultimately has in store, they've got plenty of other new releases obsess over.
-Nokia, for example, made clear that it’s going to make a marketing push encouraging iPhone and Android users to switch to its Lumia line.
+As it introduced two new phones, Nokia made clear that it’s going to make a marketing push encouraging iPhone and Android users to switch to its Lumia line.
 It’s not exactly an easy sell, even if early reviewers liked the overall looks of Nokia’s new flagship Lumia 920 and its mid-level Lumia 820.